top of page

 Bereavement.jpg

-It is not grief but troublesome grief that counselling and psychotherapy aim to address or help with, namely a type of pain which is so deep that it becomes you, or you become it.
-Troublesome grief is a powerful feeling which is usually accompanied by challenging thoughts, questions and doubts about oneself, others, life and the world.
+Troublesome grief is a powerful feeling which is often accompanied by challenging thoughts, questions and doubts about oneself, others, life and the world.
 Dealing with troublesome grief entails voicing and exploring these thoughts and associated feelings and, where possible, answering some of the questions, addressing some of the doubts, as to bring some light.

 bottom of page